Dr. Kurt J. Schwalbe – The Meaning and Uses of the Heart Sutra

-The Heart Sutra is perhaps the most famous and well loved Buddhist scripture, recited daily by many people around the world.
+The Heart Sutra is perhaps the most famous and well-loved Buddhist scripture, recited daily by many people around the world.

 As we unravel its meaning and seek its origin, we will look at the sutra’s function in Buddhist literature as both philosophy and magic.
-We will also consider the viewpoints of various commentators who have interpreted the Sutra as religious polemic, ecological parable, oedipal fable(!!) and an analog to quantum physics.
+We will also consider the viewpoints of various commentators who have interpreted the Sutra as a religious polemic, ecological parable, oedipal fable(!!) and an analog to quantum physics.

 Although we will view the sutra primarily as scholars and historians, there will be opportunities to chant the sutra; we’ll conclude with a Heart Sutra meditation session.
 Bring your favorite English translation.